ManarMerhiMM/FSM-Tinkerer/README.md

 - Apply **state minimization** to merge equivalent suffix states.
 - Validate strings for membership in the represented language.

+### ℹ️ FSM Applications
+- Learn more about FSMs through the explanation of 2 practical applications

 ### 💡 General Features
 - Clean, consistent interface across tools.
 - Interactive graph visualization powered by **vis-network**.